practice area bg MOBILE practice area bg scaled

 Misconception #3: “I Have Plenty of Time to File My Claim”

-The Reality: Florida law requires property insurance claims to be reported promptly, and your policy likely contains specific deadlines.
+The Reality: Florida law requires that property insurance claims be reported promptly, and your policy likely includes specific deadlines for doing so.
 Failing to report a claim within the required timeframe can result in a complete denial of coverage.

 Key timeframes to remember: